La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 ### Introducing yourself.
 Vocatives

-_Vocatives_ in Lojban are words that function just like interjections (**xu** which we earlier discussed) but they attach the following noun after them:
+In Lojban, _vocatives_ are words that behave like interjections (e.g. like **xu** which we earlier discussed) but they attach the following noun after them:

 > **coi do**
 > _Hello, you!_